Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

     job_title: Partner
     image: /img/grant.jpeg
     body: >-
-      Grant is a native of Lincoln, Nebraska, and has also lived in Omaha.
-Grant graduated from the University of Nebraska-Lincoln with a Bachelor of Science in Business Administration in May of 2009.
-He then earned a Masters Degree in Professional Accountancy from the University of Nebraska-Lincoln in May of 2010.
-After over three years at Deloitte & Touche, he joined Buckley & Sitzman in 2013.
-He is a member of the American Institute of Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants.

       Grant loves to spend time with his family and friends.
 His wife, Kelsey, is a Dentist, and they share two beautiful daughters.
 They enjoy playing golf and tennis together, as well as vacationing.
 He is an avid Husker fan and is also a big Yankees baseball fan.

+      #### BS in Business Administration, University of Nebraska-Lincoln, 2009

+      #### Masters of Professional Accountancy (MPA) University of Nebraska-Lincoln, 2010

+      #### Member of American Institute of Certified Public Accountants (AICPA)

+      #### Member of Nebraska Society of Certified Public Accountants
     email_address: gbuckley@bsncpa.com
   - permalink: false
     name: Tyler M. Denker, CPA